- Coach to Olympians, World Championship qualifiers, and six individual Top 10 finishers at Major Marathons (Boston, NY, Chicago).

 - Lecturer in Exercise Science and Strength and Conditioning at St. Mary’s University (UK).

 Steve Magness is a performance coach, author, and lecturer.
 He currently serves as a coach to almost 20 professional runners, is the Head Cross Country coach at the University of Houston and a Lecturer of Strength and Conditioning at St. Mary’s University, UK.
+In addition, he has served a consultant or executive coach to high performers in a variety of business fields.

 He’s coached at every level, from High School to Professional, having coached: